arnav-snowleo/ScannerApp/README.md

 >What Next?
 Click Yes when prompted to install the Dart plugin.
 Because Dart is the Language which we will use to write the code of the  App.

+>Next?

+Yippe, We are done with the installation and Configuration part, Now have fun coding your first Flutter App.

+Trust Me, You will have real Fun coding making Flutter Apps.

 >Features: